-This is a new rideshare pilot program brought to you by King County and participating cities to provide community members with a new way to share the ride.
-UW Bothell is partnering with the Cities of Bothell and Woodinville to bring the Community Van program to the Bothell Woodinville area!
-This is the latest in a series of unique Community Connections Metro is piloting in communities throughout King County.
-These services are designated to provide residents with customized options for getting around when bus service can't meet their needs and operates in several communities throughout King County.
+This is a rideshare program brought to you by King County and participating cities to provide community members with a flexible way to share the ride.
+UW Bothell is partnering with the Cities of Bothell and Woodinville to bring the Community Van Program to the Bothell Woodinville area!
+This volunteer driven service is designed to provide residents with customized options for getting around when bus services can’t meet their needs and operates in several communities throughout King County.

-- Consists of 1 volunteer driver and up to 5 passengers
+- Consists of 1 volunteer driver and up to 5 or 11 passengers

 How it Works

 - Community members travel together to local destinations throughout the day, evening and weekends.

 - Group trips and stops are preplanned ahead of time by requesting a trip with the Community Transportation Coordinator.

 - Riders contact their Community Transportation Coordinator to find pre-scheduled Community Van trips or see trips on this page posted by others.

 - Trips must have at least two passengers in addition to the volunteer driver.
 Each rider will pay a standard Metro fare while the driver travels for free.
 All youth under age 19 always ride Metro services free.

 - Riders request a trip through the listed trip contact or Community Transportation Coordinator.

 - Riders can suggest a trip they know is popular with their friends and neighbors.